SeattleDSA/justice-icons/README.md

 # justice-icons
 ## Justice Icon Set
 Justice Icon set is a collection of icons related to topics and programs on the contemporary US left.
+95+ so far.

 ## Formats
 * **PNG** intended for incidental web use where SVG is not performant.